joeelo/lead-latinoamerica/README.md

 git checkout -b "LEAD-55-<short-description-of-fix>"
 ```
 In your commit message, please also include the ticket number and brief description of the commit.

+## To run
+* CD into FE directory and yarn install, CD into BE directory and yarn install.
+After install run yarn dev and go to `localhost:3005`
+* Ask about the ENV files required to run this in dev.